-Perequisites: 4 credits of 672, graduate standing in psychology and instructor's permission.
+Prerequisites: 4 credits of 672, graduate standing in psychology and instructor's permission.
 Corequisite: 672.
-Application of therapeutic skills and intervention techniques to work with clients in the Psychology Department Courseling Clinic, including small group supervision of clinical work.
+Application of therapeutic skills and intervention techniques to work with clients in the Psychology Department Counseling Clinic, including small group supervision of clinical work.
 (May be repeated for a total of 4 credits.)
-Credit/noncredit
+Credit/noncredit.

-674 PERSONNEL PRACTICUM

-1-4 credits (May be repeated.)
+- 674 PERSONNEL PRACTICUM 1-4 credits FERSONVEL FTACTION (May be repeated.)
 Prerequisites: 660, graduate standing in psychology, 14 credits of graduate psychology, and permission of the instructor.
 Supervised field experience in industrial/organizational psychology in settings including business, government or social organizations.
 The field experience requires the application of industrial/organizational psychological theories and techniques.
-Credit/noncredit.

-675 APPLIED COGNITIVE AGING PRACTICUM

-1-4 credits (May be repeated.)
-Prequisites: 727, graduate standing in psychology, 14 credits of gradu-ate psychology and permission of the instructor.
-Supervised field experience in applied cog-nitive aging psychology to provide the student with the opportunity to apply skills and knowledge acquired in the academic setting and to obtain knowledge about community pro-grams and agencies which focus on developmental processes.
-Credit/noncredit.

-EXTERNAL SPECIAL TOPICS 680

-(May be repeated for a maximum of 16 credits.)
+Credit/noncredit niques.
+Credit/noncredit. - APPLIED COGNITIVE AGING PRACTICUM 1-4 credits APPLIED COGNITIVE AGING PRACTICUM 1+4 creatist (May be repeated.)
+Prerequisites: 727 graduate standing in psychology, 14 credits of graduate psychology and permission of the instructor.
+Supervised field experience in applied cognitive aging psychology to provide the student with the opportunity to apply skills and knowledge acquired in the academic setting and to obtain knowledge about community programs and agencies which focus on developmental processes.
+Credit/noncredit. - 680 EXTERNAL SPECIAL TOPICS 1-4 credits (May be repeated for a maximum of 16 credits.)
 Prerequisite: permission of area chair.
-Grad-uate coursework taken at Kent State, Youngstown State, and/or Cleveland State universities to apply toward a UA degree either as a required or an elective course.
+Grad-uate coursework taken at Kent State, Youngstown State, and/or Cleveland State universities to apply toward a UA degree either as a required or an elective course. - MASTER'S THESIS 1-4 credits (May be repeated.)

-MASTER'S THESIS 699

-(May be repeated.)
 Prerequisite: permission of the instructor.
-Research analysis of data and preparation of thesis for master's degree.

-SURVEY OF PROJECTIVE TECHNIQUES 700

-4 credits Prerequisite: 630 or instructor's permission.
+Research analysis of data and preparation of thesis for master's degree. - SURVEY OF PROJECTIVE TECHNIQUES 4 credits Prerequisite: 630 or instructor's permission.
 Introduction to rationale, assumptions and ethics, and research of projective testing.
-Elementary administration, scoring and interpretation of Rorschach; and survey of other important contemporary projective instruments
+Elementary administration, scoring and interpretation of Rorschach; and survey of other important contemporary projective instruments. - 701 PSYCHODIAGNOSTICS 4 credits Prerequisite: 700.
+Application of psychological testing to problems of diagnosis and evaluation.

-PSYCHODIAGNOSTICS 701

-4 credits Perequisite: 700.
-Application of psychological testing to problems of diagnosis and evalua-tion.
 Practical experience in administration, scoring and interpretation.
-Integration of projective data with other assessment techniques in variety of settings.

-SUPERVISION IN COUNSELING PSYCHOLOGY I 707
+Integration of projective data with other assessment techniques in variety of settings. - SUPERVISION IN COUNSELING PSYCHOLOGY I 707 4 credits Prerequisite: doctoral standing or permission of instructor.
+Instruction and experience in super-vising a graduate student in counseling.

+709 INTRODUCTION TO COUNSELING PSYCHOLOGY 2 credits INTRODUCTION TO CONSELING PSTODUCET Prerequisite graduate standing in the Collaborative Program in Counseling Psychology.
+Intro-duction to historical foundations of and recent developments in counseling psychology, with an emphasis on contemporary research literature in the field.

-- 4 credits Prerequisite: doctoral standing or permission of instructor.
-Instruction and experience in super-vising a graduate student in counseling. - THEORIES OF COUNSELING AND PSYCHOTHERAPY 4 credits Prerequisite: 630 or permission of the instructor.
-Major systems of individual psychotherapy explored within a philosophy of science framework: Freudian, behavioral, Rogenan, cognitive, and other.
+710 THEORIES OF COUNSELING AND PSYCHOTHERAPY 4 credits Prerequisite: 630 or permission of the instructor.
+Major systems of individual psychotherapy explored within a philosophy of science framework: Freudian, behavioral, Rogerian, cognitive, and other.
 Includes research, contemporary problems and ethics.
-710

-VOCATIONAL BEHAVIOR 711
+VOCATIONAL BEHAVIOR